marijnh/Eloquent-JavaScript/04_data.md

 is available in the [coding
 sandbox](https://eloquentjavascript.net/code#4) for this chapter[ ([_https://eloquentjavascript.net/code#4_](https://eloquentjavascript.net/code#4))]{if
-book}, where it is stored in the `JOURNAL` binding, and in a downloadable [file](https://eloquentjavascript.net/code/journal.js).
+book}, where it is stored in the `JOURNAL` binding and in a downloadable [file](https://eloquentjavascript.net/code/journal.js).